jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 ## Answers to Questions

-Question 1 Answer: D represents the energy/compatibility function

-We have an encoder for x -> this gives us a latent representation, sx
+y is put into an encoder to give us a latent representation, sy before being put into the energy/compatibility function

 ## References